 $260,481

-Amid her struggles, she battles to reignite her creative spark and reclaim her former success, seeking both personal and artistic redemption.
+Amid her inner turmoil, she strives to reignite her creative spark and reclaim the glory of her former success, embarking on a journey of both personal and artistic redemption.

 Recommended: